 HAVE A GOOSE AT HUSACINA GURMANSKY GROB

 As we already mentioned, Pezinok is also known for its goose and duck feast.
-Don’t miss the chance to visit this restaurant providing a great gourmet experience.
+Don’t miss the chance to visit this restaurant in a village Slovensky Grob (Pezinok district) providing a great gourmet experience.
 The restaurant Gurmánsky Grob serves the best goose specialties in a very friendly environment and is run by a local family.
 Prices are adequate to the quality of meals and its staff will make your visit very pleasant.

 ENJOY AN AFTERNOON COFFEE WITH A CAKE OR SHOP AT THE CHOCOLATERIE MLSNÁ EMMA

 Café Mlsná Emma is a cosy and charming place in the heart of Pezinok run as a family business.

 Enjoy a cup of coffee, tea or a homemade specialties with hot chocolate here.
 Our top choice was the fresh “Mlsná Emma” which is a very refreshing drink made from various fruits and herbs.
 We definitely recommend trying their incredibly delicious homemade cakes!
 Walnut cheesecake or white chocolate mousse?
 Yes, also an option on the menu!
 You can choose from the lactose free and gluten free cakes.
 What we enjoy the most here is the overall atmosphere.
 We always feel very welcome and our experience is always impeccable.

 Inside the café, there is a small gallery and an art shop with various unique products from more than 80 Slovak producers.
 Jewellery, clothes, decorations and even handcrafted cosmetic products.
 Plus, there is a stand with a large selection of chocolate products which are available for sale.
 We are sure you won’t be able to resist!